dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/column-level-lineage.md

 There is no additional setup required for CLL if your account is on an Enterprise plan that can use Explorer.
 You can access the CLL by expanding the column card in the **Columns** tab of an Explorer [resource details page](/docs/collaborate/explore-projects#view-resource-details) for a model, source, or snapshot.

-dbt Cloud updates the lineage in Explorer after each run that's executed in the production environment.
-At least one job in the production environment must run `dbt docs generate`.
+dbt Cloud updates the lineage in Explorer after each run that's executed in the production or staging environment.
+At least one job in the production or staging environment must run `dbt docs generate`.
 Refer to [Generating metadata](/docs/collaborate/explore-projects#generate-metadata) for more details.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/example-cll.png" width="40%" title="Example of the Columns tab and where to expand for the CLL"/>